David-Akero/David-Akero.github.io/projects/fusion360/week2/README.md

-# Week 2 – Fusion 360 Intermediate Features & Python Operators
+# Week 2 – Fusion 360 Intermediate Features

-This week I built on my foundation by practicing **intermediate Fusion 360 design tools** and learning how **Python operators** work in coding.
-I focused on developing practical modeling skills and reinforcing programming fundamentals.
+This week I built on my foundation by practicing **intermediate Fusion 360 design tools** through hands-on practice building a variety of models.
+I learned more of the various features available in Fusion360, and a better understanding of how to apply them in complex designs.

 ---